What's New in Portworx Backup

 Generic backup repositories now leaner

-Scheduled backup now uses split backup repositories for generic (KDMP) backups, creating smaller schedule‑bound repositories per PVC.
-Only when the incremental threshold is reached, a new full backup is started in the new repo.
-Thus keeping repositories small and stable, reducing maintenance time on large datasets.
-Portworx Backup also has improved cleanup mechanisms employed, ensuring zero size snapshots are removed and stale folders are periodically pruned.
-Thereby preserving active data and improving space reclamation in your backup locations.
-This enhancement is compatible when using Portworx Backup 2.9.x+ alongwith Stork 25.2.x+.
-In such environments, on Portworx Backup upgrade - schedules are migrated to allow new capabilities, while existing backups continue to work in their current layout.
+Scheduled backup now uses split backup repositories for generic backups, creating smaller schedule-bound repositories per PVC.
+A new full backup is started in the new repository only when the incremental threshold is reached, keeping repositories small and stable and reducing maintenance time on large datasets.
+Portworx Backup also employs improved cleanup mechanisms, ensuring zero-size snapshots are removed and stale folders are periodically pruned, preserving active data and improving space reclamation in your backup locations.
+This enhancement is compatible with Portworx Backup 2.9.x or later and Stork 25.2.x or later.
+In such environments, schedules are migrated on Portworx Backup upgrade to enable the new capabilities, while existing backups continue to work in their current layout.

 Version 2.9.1 – Released on August 26, 2025